cosmos/sdk-tutorials/academy/ibc/ica.md

 }
 ```

-A handler will be needed to interpret what actions to perform based on the type url of the Any.
+A handler is needed to interpret what actions to perform based on the type url of the Any.
 A router could be used, or more simply a switch statement:

 ```golang
 func handleAny(any *codectypes.Any) error {